-A summary of recommended parameters for monitoring survival in polar bears is given in Table 8.
+Recommendations for monitoring survival.
 Historically, the highest priority in monitoring survival rates has been placed on adult females.
 With habitat declining in many areas, however, declining offspring survival will provide the earliest indications of declining population welfare.
-Therefore, monitoring cub and yearling survival is increasingly critical.
-In subpopulations with high-intensity monitoring, survival of both adult females and their offspring should be emphasized.
-Where funding allows, monitoring of juvenile survival (< 4 years of age) should be implemented as this will provide critical insight into variability in recruitment rates.
-Optimal monitoring methods will require M-R analyses combined with telemetry studies.
+Therefore, monitoring cub and yearling survival is increasingly critical (e.g., Mitchell et al. 2009).
+In subpopulations with high-intensity monitoring, survival of both adult females and their offspring should be emphasized (Table 8).
+Where funding allows, monitoring of juvenile survival (<4 years of age) should be implemented as this will also provide critical insight into variability in recruitment rates.
+Intensive monitoring methods will benefit from M-R analyses that involve animal handling that provide additional insights on parameters such as age, sex, body condition, pregnancy rates, and other metrics.
+Greater insights are possible when such methods are combined with telemetry studies.
 Provided sample sizes are large enough, such a database allows for estimation of survival rates on either an age-specific or an age class basis.
-Genetic M-R studies cannot provide estimates of survival of age classes because the age of individuals sampled cannot be verified.
-Survival estimates will be biased when derived from short data sets given the nature of long-lived species.
-Because interannual variation in juvenile survival is large, effective analyses of trends can only be undertaken in longer-term studies (i.e., >5 years).
-In some cases, subpopulation trend (which incorporates both survival and reproduction) can be monitored as a collective metric instead of evaluating survival and reproduction separately.
+Genetic M-R studies cannot provide estimates of survival of age classes because the age of individuals sampled cannot be determined.
+Survival estimates derived from a short duration study of a long-lived animal may be biased high because factors that would potentially impact survival at various stages over the life of an individual have little time to act.
+Because interannual variation in juvenile survival is large, effective analyses of trends can only be undertaken in longer-term studies (i.e., >5 years; Harris et al. 2011).
+In some cases, subpopulation trend (which incorporates both survival and reproduction) can be monitored instead of evaluating survival and reproduction separately.
 This can be useful in populations where M-R estimates of survival are unavailable.
-In such cases, indices of survival can be inferred from analyses of the age structure of harvested or captured polar bears to determine trends from age structure (e.g., Amstrup et al. 1986, Derocher 2005).
-However, care must be taken with this approach to ensure that all model assumptions are upheld.
+In such cases, indices of survival can be inferred from analyses of the age structure of harvested or captured polar bears to determine trends (e.g., Amstrup et al. 1986, Derocher 2005).
+However, care must be taken with this latter approach to ensure that all model assumptions are upheld.
 Even small biases can have compounding effects when estimating population growth rate.
 Importantly, small biases in the calculation of adult survival can have significant implications for such things as estimation of sustainable harvest.
 In cases where M-R data are unavailable, multiple lines of evidence, which may be weaker individually (e.g., body condition, abundance over time, change in age at harvest), can be used for assessing trend, without actual estimates of survival.